-Last August, the Department of Health and Human Services (HHS) and the Federal Trade Commission (FTC) issued complementary final rules mandating notification of breaches involving unsecured personal health information as required by the Health Information Technology for Economic and Clinical Health (HITECH) Act,
+Last August, the Department of Health and Human Services (HHS) and the Federal Trade Commission (FTC) issued complementary final rules mandating notification of breaches involving unsecured personal health information as required by the Health Information Technology for Economic and Clinical Health (HITECH) Act, which was passed as part of the American Recovery and Reinvestment Act of 2009 (ARRA).
+The two security breach notification rules dramatically expand data security compliance obligations, not only for traditional HIPAA-covered entities like health insurers, but also for a broad array of other organizations.

 Under the HHS and FTC rules, HIPAA-covered entities like health care providers and health plans, as well as vendors of personal health records (PHR's) and related entities that interface with PHR's, must promptly notify affected individuals, the HHS and FTC (as applicable) and, in some cases, major media outlets, upon discovering a breach involving the unauthorized acquisition of personally identifiable health information.
 Business associates of HIPAA-covered entities and third-party service providers of PHR vendors and PHR related entities must promptly notify these organizations so they can comply with their own notice requirements in a timely fashion.